Back to Previous Page

 Baby changing facilities, Ladies' baby feeding areas, Meeting Point and Lost and Found.

-Kids Jungle Safari Train
+Kids Safari Train

-Julie Ward Play Area
+Remi Brown Play Area

-Ark Adventure Play Area
+Ark Adventure Play Area (to be replaced for 2012)

 Kalahari Capers indoor soft play area